Kahina: Conflicts and legends

-Dihya succeeded Kusaila as the war leader of the Berber tribes in the 680s and opposed the encroaching Arab Islamic armies of the Umayyad Dynasty.
+Al-Kahina succeeded Kusaila as the war leader of the Berber tribes in the 680s and opposed the encroaching Arab Islamic armies of the Umayyad dynasty.
 Hasan ibn al-Nu'man marched from Egypt and captured the major Byzantine city of Carthage and other cities (see Muslim conquest of North Africa).
-Searching for another enemy to defeat, he was told that the most powerful monarch in North Africa was "the Queen of the Berbers" (Arabic: malikat al-barbar) Dihyā, and accordingly marched into Numidia.
+Searching for another enemy to defeat, he was told that the most powerful monarch in North Africa was "the Queen of the Berbers" (Arabic: malikat al-barbar) Al-Kahina, and accordingly marched into Numidia.
 In 698, the armies met near Meskiana in the present-day province of Oum el-Bouaghi at the Battle of Meskiana (or "battle of camels") in Algeria.

-Dihya defeated Hasan so soundly that he fled Ifriqiya and holed up in Cyrenaica (Libya) for four or five years.
+Al-Kahina defeated Hasan so soundly that he fled Ifriqiya and holed up in Cyrenaica (Libya) for four or five years.
 Realizing that the enemy was too powerful and bound to return, she was said to have embarked on a scorched earth campaign, which had little impact on the mountain and desert tribes, but lost her the crucial support of the sedentary oasis-dwellers.
 Instead of discouraging the Arab armies, her desperate decision hastened defeat.

 The story of the Kahina is told by a variety of cultures, and each story often offers a different, or even contradictory, perspective.
 For example, the story is used to promote feminist beliefs.
 Additionally, it is even told by Arabs to promote their own nationalism.
 For the Arabs, they told the story in a perspective that made the Kahina seem like a sorcerer, all in an attempt to discredit her.
 The story of the Kahina was told to paint colonialism in a positive light.
 The story was told with a message saying that it represented the freeing of Berbers from the Arabs.

-Another, lesser known account of Dihyā claimed that she had an interest in early studies of desert birds.
+Another, lesser known account of Al-Kahina claimed that she had an interest in early studies of desert birds.
 While this view may or may not be plausible, some evidence has been recovered at the site of her death place, modern-day Algeria.
 Several fragments of early parchment with a painting of a bird on them were found, although there's no way to conclude the fragments were hers.
 However, it is possible that she began her interest while in Libya, as the painting was of a Libyan bird species.